 Copy limit checking for all of our supported regions is performed at the work level.
 In order to do this, TADC identifies all manifestations of a work and checks that the copy limit has not been exceeded for the work on a course or for the institution (depending on the copyright region).

-If the work is cannot be identified as the latest edition in Nielsen Book Data, TADC will refer for manual clearance when it is unable to perform a copy limit check and indicate why in the worklog.
+If the request cannot be identified as the latest edition of the work in Nielsen Book Data, TADC will refer for manual clearance when it is unable to perform a copy limit check and indicate why in the worklog.

 When the data source for identifying the request is multiMarc or the university’s library catalogue, TADC cannot determine all of the manifestations of a work, so, therefore, it cannot determine the copied amount for the work and can’t perform a copy limit check.
 It can, however, determine the copied amount for that specific edition.
 TADC will refer for manual clearance when it is unable to perform a copy limit check and indicate why in the worklog as well as the notification at the top of the page described above.

 What is multiMarc?